JimmyCDChen/New-York-Subway/README.md

 There are millions of potential New York City card transaction daily, and it is verbose to record every single transaction in logs

-Recommened TODO:
+Recommended TODO:
-- Record each API calls to tracing.
+- Record each API call to tracing.
-- Record more timestamp for event and transaction for tracability.
+- Record more timestamps for events and transactions for traceability.
-- Better error logging with more trace.
+- Better error logging with more traces.

 ### Testing

 The current test coverage is not high yet, but the key area where our business logic lives is covered.
-In a production environemnt, we should ideally have more tests for all structures as well, for normal use cases and also edge casese.
+In a production environment, we should ideally have more tests for all structures as well, for normal use cases and also edge cases.

 Recommend TODO:
 - Add test for routing test.